khawarizmus/hijri-week-calendar-proposal/content.typ

 // = Other Days in the First Month of the Hijri Year == Week Allocation for Initial Days of Muharram

-The initial days of Muharram, the first month of the Hijri Year, have a structured and predictable placement within the Hijri-Week Calendar:
+The initial days of Muharram, the first month of the Hijri Year, have a structured and predictable placement within the Hijri week calendar:

 - The 4th of Muharram invariably falls in Week 01.
 - The 11th of Muharram invariably falls in Week 02.